 Stephanie Tan 05:42

-that's amazing.
+That's amazing.
 And how did you figure all that out?
-Did you have consultants did you have?
-Was it like boots on the ground?
-Like, how did it all come together at the end, I
+Did you have consultants, was it like boots on the ground?
+Like, how did it all come together at the end?

 Stephanie Tan 07:11

-had consultants, and we had to have a lot of consultants, actually.
-So we have to have consultants looking at our FDA labeling, we had to have, you know, custom agents Bring, bring us over to the US we had to get.
+I had consultants, and we had to have a lot of consultants, actually.
+So we have to have consultants looking at our FDA labeling, we had to have, you know, custom agents bring us over to the US we had to get.
 So because we are selling products in the US, we needed to get our manufacturer FSVP certified.
-So there are a lot of different moving pieces that nobody had no experience before.
+So there are a lot of different moving pieces that nobody had, you know, experienced before.
 And so it's just interesting.
-And now that we've we've had three products successfully make it across to the US.
+And now that we've, we've had three products successfully make it across to the US.
 We're now in development of two other products launching later this year.
 So that whole process, we've got it down.
-That's amazing.

-And you can just turn that into a little, you know, factory, just as keep coming out with new products.
+That’s amazing.
+And you can just turn that into a little, you know, factory, just as you keep coming out with new products.
 How do you market the products?
-I know you're going direct to consumer and you have a terrific website?
+I know you're going direct to the consumer and you have a terrific website.
 Like what is the main way that you're really bringing awareness and understanding of your product to the US market?

 Stephanie Tan 08:23

-Yeah, so for us, you know, building a community around new CI is very, very important.
-So even before we launched product, we early on, had developed a community and this community was really, you know, it's it was about educating our women and empowering them with this information.
-So we weren't taking this, you know, age old with ancient wisdom of traditional Chinese medicine across the different modalities and breaking it down for our community.
-So it was really about sharing tips and tricks and TCM sharing recipes, making it fun and making it you know, relatable to a younger generation.
+Yeah, so for us, you know, building a community around Nooci is very, very important.
+So even before we launched the product, we early on, had developed a community and this community was really, you know, it was about educating our women and empowering them with this information.
+So we were taking this, you know, age-old wisdom of traditional Chinese medicine across the different modalities and breaking it down for our community.
+So it was really about sharing tips and tricks and TCM sharing recipes, making it fun and making it, you know, relatable to a younger generation.
 And so we did a lot of that and our community was really, really excited.
 And we were also tapping into what they were wanting.
-And so when we decided to launch our products we launched with our first three which is one which is renew, which is our women's longevity, TCM drink, which tastes a little bit like green tea meets barley and helps with immunity and for me it helped with my gestational diabetes.
-We also have our new moon which is our menstrual support.
-And the one of my favorites, which is new air and which is our nasal nasal relief product.
+And so when we decided to launch our products we launched with our first three which is ReNoo, which is our women's longevity, TCM drink, which tastes a little bit like green tea meets barley and helps with immunity and for me it helped with my gestational diabetes.
+We also have our Noo Moon which is our menstrual support.
+And one of my favourites, which is New Air, and which is our nasal, nasal relief product.

-But can you point when you were talking about community I found that was that's a super interesting topic.
-This is something that we've been I've been talking about a lot with people on LinkedIn.
-Like what is community you know, and how And what form did your community take was it built around content was a built around discussion, I'd love to hear more about the community that you guys built.
-Yeah.
+But when you were talking about community I found that was, that's a super interesting topic.
+This is something that we've been, I've been talking about a lot with people on LinkedIn.
+Like what is a community you know, and what form did your community take?
+Was it built around content or was it built around discussion?
+I'd love to hear more about the community that you guys built.

 Stephanie Tan 10:09

-For us, it was really built around educational content.
-And so, we wanted to make sure that we could be, you know, we hope that Nooci can be the go to TCM resource for everyone looking for anything TCM, related, whether it's for herbs, maybe it's for exercise, also acupuncture.
-So anything TCM, we want knew to be that, you know, go to so it's with our you know, and we early on, engaged with influencers as well.
+Yeah, for us, it was really built around educational content.
+And so, we wanted to make sure that we could be, you know, we hope that Nooci can be the go to TCM resource for everyone looking for anything TCM-related, whether it's for herbs, maybe it's for exercise, also acupuncture, so anything TCM.
+We want Nooci to be that, you know, so it's with our, you know, and we early on, engaged with influencers as well.
 And I think for us, one of the good learnings was that we thought, okay, let's just engage with different lifestyle influencers.
 And some of them are great, and some of them are probably, they look great in their feeds.
 But they might not be as authentic to our brand.
 And so really getting to know your influencers.
-And making sure that they resonate, they I mean, all of them, we made sure that they loved our product, they took our products, before they signed on to be our ambassadors, but some are just much, you know, a natural fit for us.
+And making sure that they resonate, they, I mean, all of them, we made sure that they loved our product, they took our products, before they signed on to be our ambassadors, but some are just much, you know, a natural fit for us.
 And I think that's really important.
 And when they love it, they'll do more than just what's written in the contract.
 And so I think that users and you know, the followers really resonate with that.
-So we're really wanting to build a community of authentic, you know, TCM explorers, and lovers.
+So we're really wanting to build a community of authentic, you know, TCM explorers and lovers.
 And so that's on the, you know, more of like the consumer side, and then also there is a community of experts that we are reaching out to as well.
-So what we're hoping to do is really being that resource to bring, you know, your, your consumer together with your TCM practitioner, I think for me to find, like, you know, to find TCM experts and practitioners or acupuncturist, it's really hard to find those people, and everybody's, you know, some of them have in Instagram, or a lot of them have their websites and they have their blogs, but how can we bring this all together?
-And so right now, we're doing a lot of outreach to really connect with TCM experts, aside from just new Chief Scientific Advisory Board.
+So what we're hoping to do is really being that resource to bring, you know, your, your consumer together with your TCM practitioner.
+I think for me, to find, like, you know, to find TCM experts and practitioners or acupuncturist, it's really hard to find those people, and everybody is, you know, some of them have Instagram, or a lot of them have their websites and they have their blogs, but how can we bring this all together?
+And so right now, we're doing a lot of outreach to really connect with TCM experts, aside from just the new Chief Scientific Advisory Board.

 Amazing, that sounds really interesting, and what a great way to get your product out there.
-When you're starting the business.
+When you're starting a business.
 I mean, one of the biggest problems is funding.
-And this is not just I'm talking about with new sheet, but all of the other businesses that you've been, you know, a part of before, like, what do you look for, in an investor, what makes a great investor for, you know, for a founder,
+And this is not just I'm talking about with Nooci, but all of the other businesses that you've been, you know, a part of before, like, what do you look for, in an investor, what makes a great investor for, you know, for a founder?

 Stephanie Tan 13:05

-I think for you know, in, in looking at our investors, it's really important to have like minded people, on your team and like minded investors, that can really support you and support the growth of your company in the direction.
-So when we reached out to investors, we really wanted to make sure that they connected with the idea.
+I think for you know, in looking at our investors, it's really important to have like-minded people on your team and like-minded investors.
+That can really support you and support the growth of your company in the direction.
+So when we reached out to investors, we really wanted to make sure that they’re connected with the idea.
 A lot of times since we're pre seed, you know, they were really just investing in me, a lot of my friends and family.
 And most of them, you know, have backgrounds in private equity or venture capital or family offices.
-So,

-yeah, like minded folks are really important, otherwise, they're going to be hounding you all the time.
+Like-minded folks are really important, otherwise, they're going to be hounding you all the time.
 Right.
-And, you know, that's, that's just a huge pain.
+And, you know, that's just a huge pain.
 But, you know, aside from that, you know, the biggest one of the biggest issues is the founding team, as well.
 And you've built a number of founding teams, you know, what are the qualities of a great team, especially when you're creating a brand new company, a brand new product?

 Stephanie Tan 14:18